Functional Adjustments / Mobilisations for the Equine Patient

 • Indications/contraindications to technique

-• Joint line palpation – are you where you think you are?
+• Joint line palpation – Are you where you think you are?

 • How to ensure effective technique